aimnas/1.13_starter_documentation/README.md

 Missing setting? -> refer to section 2.3.1

 ### 2.2.2 Config files
-TODO
 Part of the beauty of the 1.13 mod is just how much control the player has to tailor the experience to their own tastes.
 This is done via a number of config files.

 **Do not use the included INI editor.
 It is known to cause problems.** To edit INI and XML files, use a text editor.
 Preferably, one that is more sophisticated than Windows's Notepad, such as [Notepad++](https://notepad-plus-plus.org/).

 #### 2.2.2.1 ja2.ini
-TODO
 Found in the root directory (i.e. aside `ja2.exe`).
 Manages global settings such as resolution and enabling windowed mode.
 #### 2.2.2.2 JA2_Options.ini
-TODO
 Found in the `Data-1.13` directory.
 This is where you will find the bulk of the settings for 1.13.
-TODO: list some commonly used / useful settings to change
 #### 2.2.2.3 XML Files
-TODO
 Found in the `\Data-1.13\TableData` directory.

 ## 2.3 Frequently Asked Settings

 ### 2.3.1 Disappeared New Game Settings
 TODO

 In build XXXX, some of the New Game settings were moved to `JA2_Options.ini`.

 ### 2.3.2 Starting Cash